nebulae-co/colmaps/README.md

     #> 5 68245       68         El Guacamayo    Santander
     #> 6 25823       25              Topaipí Cundinamarca

-The wrapper around `ggplot2::geom_map()` is `colmap()`, it will take a `map` and some `data` and ggplot it with a selected color scale and a good theme for maps taken from `ggmap::theme_nothing()`.
-Since it is build with ggplot it also returns a ggplot object so one can further alter the plot in ggplot idiom, note however that you need to explicitly load ggplot to add further ggplot layers and modifications.
+The wrapper around `ggplot2::geom_map()` is `colmap()`, it will take a `map` and some `data` and ggplot it with a selected color scale and a good theme for maps taken from [`ggmap::theme_nothing()`](https://github.com/dkahle/ggmap).
+Since it is build with ggplot it also returns a ggplot object so one can further alter the plot in ggplot idiom, note however that you need to explicitly load ggplot to add further layers and modifications.

 By default the id of each area will be used as a variable: